lrAlval/SAA-C03/docs/messaging/SNS.md

 ## Filtering
 - JSON policies on a subscriber
 - will only receive msg which match the filter
-- can be used with fan out to split SNS messages to multiple dedicated [[SQS]] queues
+- can be used with fan out to split SNS messages to multiple dedicated [[docs/messaging/SQS]] queues

 ## Patterns
 - SNS + SQS